PineappleTwilight/playnite-f95zone/README.md

 Now, whenever you add a game and click the "Download Metadata..." button, an F95Zone button should appear.

 ## Troubleshooting
-### Why don't I get results when searching for games?
+### Why does it give me an error when I try to scrape data?
 Answer: Try logging in again (steps 7-8)

 ## Contribution